MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 There are two main types of exports:

-- **Data-out exports** let you export any type of entity available in audience insights.
+- **Data-out exports** let you export any type of entity available in Customer Insights.
 The entities that you select for export are exported with all data fields, metadata, schemas, and mapping details.
-- **Segment exports** let you export segment entities from audience insights.
+- **Segment exports** let you export segment entities from Customer Insights.
 Segments represent a list of customer profiles.
 When configuring the export, you select the included data fields, depending on the target system you are export data to.

 ### Export segments